yjo2lee/yoonjoo.github.io/index.md

 I am a Master's student in the [School of Computing](https://cs.kaist.ac.kr/) at [KAIST](https://www.kaist.ac.kr/).
 I work with [Juho Kim](https://juhokim.com/) as a member of [KIXLAB](https://www.kixlab.org/).

 I'm interested in building interactive systems to support diverse collaborative tasks (from travel planning to UI design).
-In particular, I aim to introduce various types of technological support (e.g., AI, visualizations, or multi-modal input) to enhance communication within collaboration teams.
+In particular, I aim to introduce various types of support (e.g., AI, visualizations, or multi-modal input) to enhance communication within collaboration teams.

 ## Publications